Container Profiler: Profiling Resource Utilization of Containerized Big Data Pipelines

-The {\tt ru\_profiler.sh} script takes two parameters: the run command that was built in the previous script, and the the time interval between snapshots.
-First, the run command is executed synchronously by \texttt{ru\_} \texttt{profiler.sh}, while the script also records the current time before and after invoking {\tt rudataall.sh}.
-The {\tt ru\_profiler.sh} script calculates the profiling time and sleeps for the remainder of the sampling interval before repeating the loop again.
-The {\tt rudataaall.sh} script collects the resource utilization data.
+The {\tt rudataall.py} script collects the resource utilization data.
 Specifically, this script takes a snapshot of the resource utilization metrics and records output to a JSON file using the time of the sample as a unique filename.
-The script also accepts parameters {\tt -v}, {\tt -c}, and {\tt -p} to inform the tool what type of data to collect: VM, container, and/or process\-level metrics respectively.
+The script accepts parameters {\tt -v}, {\tt -c}, and {\tt -p} to inform the tool what type of data to collect: VM, container, and/or process\-level metrics respectively.
 The default behavior when running this script without any parameters is to collect all metrics.

 The {\tt profiler.sh} script only works if the workflow/software is already installed in the containerized environment.
 This means that we cannot profile workflows/software that has not been containerized.
 The {\em Container Profiler} provides an option that enables users to install software in a container using the {\tt install.sh} script.
 Users provide a set of commands in the {\tt install.sh} script to install their dependencies and software they wish to profile.
 Once installed, the user can run the {\tt profiler.sh} script against the newly installed software.
 To profile resource utilization of a bash script, users can specify a series of commands using the optional {\tt execute.sh} script to configure profiling.

 Some users may be more familiar with editing Dockerfiles instead of bash scripts.
 We provide support for users to provide their own Dockerfile to build a custom container to be profiled.